 Four Seasons is known for its luxury hotels, though soon the brand will be getting into the cruising industry, with the introduction of Four Seasons Yachts.
 Four Seasons is taking a unique approach toward its journeys, because the whole concept almost seems designed for people who wouldn’t necessarily take cruises.

-There’s now a major update, as Four Seasons Yachts has started accepting reservations.
+Four Seasons Yachts will set sail in 2026, and is now bookable.
 I’ll go over all the information in detail below, but just to cover some of the very basics:

 With the above out of the way, let’s take a closer look at the details.